zephyrproject-rtos/net-tools/README.md

 ```
 $ ./stunnel.sh
 ```
-And connect echo-client to this SSL tunnel (note that the IP address is the address of Linux host where the tunnel end point is located).
+Then connect echo-client to this SSL tunnel (note that the IP address is the address of the Linux host where the tunnel end point is located).
 ```
 $ ./echo-client -p 4243 2001:db8::2 -t
 ```
-If you are running echo-client in Zephyr QEMU, then run echo-server like
+If you are running echo-client in Zephyr QEMU, run echo-server like
 this:
 ```
 $ ./echo-server -p 4244 -i tap0